malliina/pimpweb/README.md

 - fingerprinted at build time for aggressive caching
 - gzip-compressed at deploy time

-### Hot-reloading

-I use

-    "com.lihaoyi" % "workbench" % "0.4.1"

-instead of webpack-dev-server for hot reloading, because I also want to trigger the site generation on Scala code changes whereas by default webpack-dev-server would only build frontend assets.

-The workbench plugin also prints compilation output to the browser console, which is nice.

 ### Hot-reloading CSS

 CSS files are hot-reloaded.
 For reference, it is setup as follows: